keep in touch

 ProJourn partners with law firms and in-house legal teams to secure pro bono support for journalists and news organizations.

-Are you an attorney interested in providing pro bono legal services to journalists and newsrooms?
+Are you an in-house attorney interested in providing pro bono legal services to journalists and newsrooms?
+Learn how you can get involved:

 “ProJourn was a really wonderful opportunity for me to support the vital work of local and regional journalists and newsgathering organizations.
 The two-in-a-box model, partnering with an attorney from Davis Wright Tremaine, provided me with the legal support and guidance I needed to assist the client.
 Knowing that I played even a small part in bringing an important story to light is extremely satisfying.”